QuadriviumInstitute/2018/README.md

 # QI

-QI is an ideation dashboard for the Quadrivium Institute.
+Quadrivium Institute is a 3-day mathematics immersion for designers and engineers.